 Join us this spring for our annual fundraiser and enjoy some good food and good bourbon for a good cause!
 Now in its seventh year, Bourbon & Browns has grossed nearly a quarter of a million dollars to support ongoing preservation and education at Liberty Hall Historic Site.
 We are delighted to have Barbara Hulette (pictured left) as our honorary chair for this year's event.
 Barbara is a widely recognized, respected and tireless volunteer known for her work in preserving many of Kentucky's treasures.
-We greatly appreciate the time and talents she has contributed to Liberty Hall Historic Site, and the energy that she has brought to Bourbon & Browns year after year with her signature style, inspriation, and sphere of influence.
+We greatly appreciate the time and talents she has contributed to LHHS, and the energy that she has brought to Bourbon & Browns year after year with her signature style, inspriation, and sphere of influence.
 The event will feature some of Kentucky’s finest bourbon paired with delectable appetizers and Kentucky Proud foods.
 Guests will dance the night away under a garden tent to the sounds of The Swells.
-This year's event coincides with the Kentucky Distilled Experience, an annual weekend jam-packed with bourbon-themed fun!
-Tickets will be available for purchase starting on 2/1.
+This year's event coincides with the Kentucky Distilled Experience, an annual weekend jam-packed with bourbon-themed fun! $100 per ticket.
+Purchase tickets online here.

 Prepared by museum studies students at the University of Mary Washington in Fredericksburg, Virginia, this ten-panel traveling exhibit commemorates the bicentennial of President Monroe’s southern tour, highlighting his visits from Virginia south to North Carolina, South Carolina, Georgia, and Alabama, and west to Tennessee, Kentucky, and Indiana.
 The James Monroe Museum and The Papers of James Monroe present the exhibit in partnership with American Evolution 1619-2019.
 The exhibit will be viewable during the 1:30 daily tour of Liberty Hall.